crate/pytest-cratedb/tests/layer.rst

 ============

-Pytest fixtures can also be used in doctests, however, doctests always capture the outout of any method calls.
+Pytest fixtures can also be used in doctests, however, doctests always capture the output of any method calls.

 Therefore the pytest fixture must not print anything to stdout/stderr but rather use a logger.